Fall City Metropolitan Park District

 What are the goals of the Fall City Park District?

 The FC Park District Commissioners have developed the District's vision, mission, and 'big picture' goals for the District.
 Specific short and long term goals will form the foundation for the district's future for parks as well as form the basis of a fiscal budget and corresponding levy rate.
-The adopted Comprehensive Plan for 2010 - 2015 has outlined the direction for the Park District.
+The adopted Comprehensive Plan for 2020 – 2025 has outlined the direction for the Park District.

-Please share your thoughts on the District's draft comprehensive plan and/or vision, mission, and goals in one of the following ways:
+Please share your thoughts on the District's comprehensive plan and/or vision, mission, and goals in one of the following ways:

 Download the Vision, Mission, and Goals